-Further information on latest developments and changes implemented in Blue Book 2020 can be found in the article, Latest developments and changes to be implemented in Blue Book and Pink Book 2020.
+The reference year and last base year for all chained volume measure estimates is 2019.
+Further information on latest developments and changes implemented in Blue Book 2022 can be found in our Proposed changes to be implemented in Blue Book and Pink Book 2022 article.

 HHFCE includes spending on goods and services except for: buying or extending a house, investment in valuables (for example, paintings and antiques), or purchasing second-hand goods.
-Explanations for these exceptions and the related concepts are available in the Consumer trends QMI.
+Explanations for these exceptions and the related concepts are available in our Consumer trends QMI.

 Manylion cyswllt ar gyfer y set ddata hon